 Part IV: Transitional justice, grassroots activism, and problematizing victimhood

 12 Beyond the liberal-institutional paradigm: Grassroots human rights and transitional justice Narratives in Antígonas, tribunal de mujeres

 13 Visualizing human rights: The sanctuary of victims in the House of Memory of Tumaco

 14 Peace as a trap: Dangerousness, due process, and reintegration in Mi capitán Fabián Sicachá by Flor Romero de Nohra

 Juan Camilo Galeano Sánchez

 Carlos Gardeazábal Bravo, PhD, has taught Latin American culture and Spanish at Colby College and Rhodes College, where he is currently Visiting Assistant Professor.
 His research interests lie at the intersections of contemporary Latin American literature, human rights narratives, and the cultural politics of emotion, ecocriticism, and critical theory.
-He has presented on these issues at national and international conferences, including LASA, ACLA, and NeMLA.
-He has published articles in academic journals such as Chasqui, Teatro-Revista de Estudios Culturales, and Folios.
-He is the co-creator and co-editor of Colombia Syllabus/Primera línea académica, a crowdsourced digital repository on the 2021 protests in Colombia.
+He is the co-creator and co-editor of Colombia Syllabus / Primera línea académica, a crowdsourced digital repository on the 2021 protests in Colombia.